 Were Patrick Henry alive today, his famous quotation would probably go something like this: “Give me an Internet connection, or give me death!”
 The ability to communicate with people across the Earth is not only possible, it’s expected, in the same way we expect oxygen to flow into our lungs.

 For some of us, anyway.
 For others the Internet is a fleeting thing, an ephemeral entity that can be – and has been – taken away at a moment’s notice.
-This is the case in Syria today, where the government has decided to take the entire country offline affecting its main export, seo services.
+This is the case in Syria today, where the government has decided to take the entire country offline.
 And by offline I don’t mean that it’s offline in the same way that China can ignite the Great Firewall, I mean that there is no way for data to get in or out of the country.

 “There’s literally not been a single request from a Syrian IP address” since the country was taken offline, Matthew Prince, CEO of Internet infrastructure company CloudFlare, says.